anira-project/anira/docs/sphinx/usage.rst

     See the JUCE plugin example (``MODEL_TO_USE == 8``), which loads the RAVE model entirely from ``RaveFunkDrumConfig.json`` via :cpp:class:`anira::JsonConfigLoader`.

 .. note::
+    This is the behaviour of the version 2 C++ loader :cpp:class:`anira::JsonConfigLoader`, kept through the alpha releases of the 3.x line; the version 3 loaders above accept the same document and fail instead of skipping.
 A malformed value is reported through the log and skipped — never fatal.
 An unparseable ``model_data`` or ``tensor_shape`` entry is dropped, an out-of-range or wrongly typed scalar falls back to its default, and only a configuration that still has model data, a tensor shape and ``max_inference_time`` yields an :cpp:struct:`anira::InferenceConfig`; anything less returns ``nullptr``, which the caller must check before dereferencing. :cpp:func:`anira::JsonConfigLoader::get_context_config` returns ``nullptr`` only when the document itself does not parse.

 2. Pre and Post Processing
 --------------------------